4GeeksAcademy/flask-rest-hello/README.md

 # Manual Instalation for Ubuntu & Mac

-⚠️ Make sure you have `python 3.6+` and `MySQL` installed on your computer, then run the following commands:
+⚠️ Make sure you have `python 3.6+` and `MySQL` installed on your computer and MySQL is running, then run the following commands:
 ```sh
 $ pipenv install (to install pip packages)
 $ pipenv run migrate (to create the database)